 - After we have processed the master bus to our satisfaction, we go to the Group lanes over.
 The way to the mastering studio is often found here and a so-called stem mastering made (mastering of group tracks).

 Here we need an equalizer and optionally one or more compressors.
 In the group tracks, we combine individual instruments or sounds into groups.

 Useful groups would be e.g. drums, bass, vocals, backings or choirs, guitars, EFX, strings etc.

-First of all, we will bypass all active plugins so that we only hear the raw material.
-Then we switch everything on again and process the individual groups with the compressor and the EQ, as described in the points above.
-We carry out a "comparison check" and switch all plugins to bypass again.
-This helps us to get a before / after feeling and to decide whether we like the sound so much, or if we would like to have one or the other frequency or sound characteristic in the title that we suddenly no longer hear after editing.
+First of all we bypass all active plugins so that we only hear the raw material.
+We then switch everything back on and process the individual groups with the compressor and the EQ, as described in the points above.
+We carry out another "comparison check" and switch all plugins to bypass again.
+This helps us to get a before/after feeling and to decide whether we like the sound as it is, or whether we would like to include one or the other frequency or sound characteristic in the title that we suddenly no longer hear after editing.

 - We modify our master bus again in coordination with the individual group lanes until we have achieved a better result than before.

 - Now we start with the individual track processing and modify each of these with an equalizer and / or compressor so that they contribute positively to our overall result.
 First we modify these to the sound of the individual group tracks and then to the entire title.
 Here, too, we turn on again A / B comparison with and without plugins.

 - As soon as we have coordinated all channels in our mix, we can turn to the musical processing in the next step.

 So we add sound-changing processes added.
 This can be done by one Reverb to Delay or other fancy effects such as phasers, Auto tune, Saturation or automations.
 In doing so, however, the overall result and the sound of the master track should always be taken into account and, if necessary, changed again according to the above order.